The Department of Health Information Administration offers the following programs:

 This post-baccalaureate certificate prepares students for employment in hospitals, clinics, health agencies, health information systems, medical research, or any other health-related organization.
 Completers are eligible to sit for the national certification exam of the American Health Information Management Association where upon completion can become a Registered Health Information Administrator.
 This certificate program is accredited by the Commission on Accreditation for Health Informatics and Information Management.
 For information about program costs, employment, and other information, click here.

 The department offers a flexible curriculum for registered health information technicians (RHITs) who desire to become registered health information administrators (RHIA).
 Additionally, these students have the opportunity to take competency examinations to meet requirements of some courses in the first year of the professional phase.

 The professional curriculum encompasses medical science, technology and management.
 Many of the professional courses have a laboratory component that allows students to practice technical activities using current medical and general office software in a dedicated, up-to-date computer laboratory.

 Students complete two professional practice experiences (PPE) of 160 hours each.
 Junior students may elect to complete their PPE as a directed practice one day a week during spring semester, or as a one-month block during the summer following the junior year.
-The senior PPE is scheduled for one month during the spring semester of the senior year.
-Students are responsible for a fee for liability insurance.
-In addition they are responsible for expenses connected to the PPE such as transportation and meals.
+The senior PPE is scheduled during the spring semester of the senior year.
+Students, which are not covered by program fees, stand responsible for expenses connected to the PPE such as transportation and meals.